vikramnitin9/LLVMPassTutorial/README.md

 # LLVMPassTutorial
-Writing an LLVM pass and a Clang frontend action without having to build LLVM from source.
+Compiling an LLVM pass and a Clang frontend action without having to build LLVM from source.

 ```sh
 sudo apt update